CP1404/Practicals/prac_03/README.md

 ![GitHub logo](../images/githublogo.png)
 Before we're done, let's learn one more Git thing: **ignoring** files.
-If you created your project from our template repository, then you already have this file, so there's no more to do.
+**If you created your project from our template repository, then you already have this file, so there's no more to do, just learn.**

 The following details are here to help you understand how `.gitignore` works.
 If you did not use the template, then you need to do this manually now...